zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

   191,587,760   open files
   20,971,520    management files
 -----------------
-  268,133,808
+  268,133,808  Bytes (~2.55 MB)

 #### Step 6: Compare Step 2 and Step 5 and Adjust Variables

 Example:
- step 2's is 268,435,456 bytes.
-Step 2 and step 5 are within 301,648 bytes of each other.
+In Step 2 we calculated a working memory per vnode of 268,435,456 Bytes.
+In Step 5, we estimated vnodes would consume approximately 268,133,808 Bytes.
+Step 2 and step 5 are within 301,648 Bytes (~300 kB) of each other.
 This is exceptionally close, but happens to be more precise than really needed.
 The values are good enough when they are within 5%.

 ### Write Buffer Size

 Because of the large number of vnodes in a typical Riak node, it is undesirable for all vnodes  to have the same write buffer size.
 This could cause write buffers to compact at the same time, impacting performance.
 Therefore, by default, eLevelDB generates a random write buffer size for each vnode.
-The range in which write buffer size values can fall is set by the ```write_buffer_size_min``` and ```write_buffer_size_max``` parameters.
+The range in which write buffer size values fall is set by the ```write_buffer_size_min``` and ```write_buffer_size_max``` parameters.
 If unspecified in [[app.config|Configuration Files]], eLevelDB will default to a ```write_buffer_size_min``` of 30 MB and ```write_buffer_size_max``` of 40 MB.

 ```erlang
 {eleveldb, [